sapcc/swift-drive-autopilot/README.md

   `/var/lib/swift-storage/broken` to disable the device in a more durable way, once a disk hardware error has been confirmed.

+  The durable broken flag can also be created manually using the command `ln -s /dev/sd$LETTER /var/lib/swift-storage/broken/$SERIAL`.
+The disk's serial number can be found using `smartctl -d scsi -i /dev/sd$LETTER`.

 * Since the autopilot also does the job of `swift-drive-audit`, it honors its interface and writes `/var/cache/swift/drive.recon`.
 Drive errors detected by the autopilot will thus show up in `swift-recon --driveaudit`.